 Kids should see their health care providers often for blood work, physical exams, and discussions about how they and their families are coping socially with any stress from their disease.

 Some immunizations during routine visits may be slightly different for infants or children with HIV/AIDS.
-A child whose immune system is severely compromised will not receive live virus vaccines such as measles-mumps-rubella (MMR) and varicella (chickenpox).
-All other routine immunizations are given as usual, and a yearly influenza vaccine (flu shot) is recommended.
+A child whose immune system is severely compromised will not receive live virus vaccines such as measles-mumps-rubella (MMR) and chickenpox (varicella).
+All other routine immunizations are given as usual, and the yearly flu (influenza) vaccine is recommended.

-If a family seeks health care in a hospital emergency department, parents should be sure to tell the nurse who registers the child that the child has HIV.
+If a family seeks health care for their child in a hospital emergency department, parents should be sure to tell the registering nurse that the child has HIV.
 This will alert medical caregivers to look closely for any signs of diseases from opportunistic infections and provide the best possible treatment.

 Outlook for HIV/AIDS